Kikobeats/js-mythbusters/docs/v8-tips/monomorphic.md

 add('a', 'b')  // + in add becomes polymorphic
 ```

-**Monomorphic** types are more predictable for the compiler and therefore easier for them to generate good code, so the compile prefer it over polymorphic types.
+**Monomorphic** types are more predictable for the compiler and therefore easier for them to generate good code, so the compiler prefers these over polymorphic types.